 I offer visual project consultation, planning and post-processing services for both above and below the waves as well as an assortment of photography, underwater, aerial, and dive equipment for hire.

-My photographs have appeared in peer-reviewed scientific literature, media outlets including The Globe And Mail, Hakai Magazine, The Conversation, Eco Magazine, DIVER, Oceanographic Magazine and CBC News while my film work has been featured on CBC Television and the History Channel.
+My photographs have appeared in peer-reviewed scientific literature, government and ORGANIZATIONAL reports and, media outlets including Canadian Geographic, The Globe And Mail, Hakai Magazine, The Conversation, Eco Magazine, DIVER, Oceanographic Magazine and CBC News.

 PROJECTS